Site icon Outdoor Gearzine

 summary

-From that perspective, the best choice the finetrack Everbreast Trail Glove .
+From that perspective, the best choice the finetrack Everbreath Trail Gloves .

 Born in Nagasaki Prefecture.
-At the age of 40, he awakened to surf and moved to Kamakura.
-He started running when there were no waves and completed his first full race at the age of 47.
-After that, he awakened to a trail run and finished at Shinetsu Five Mountains, Hasetsune, Migahara, etc. at the time limit, and managed to complete the UTMF at the age of 55.
-I would like to convey the performance of the gear that is only understood by spending the fullest time.
+Discovered surfing at age 40 and moved to Kamakura.
+Started running when there were no waves and completed his first full marathon at age 47.
+After that, he discovered trail running and finished Shinetsu Gogaku, Hasetsune, Utsukushigahara and other races just within the time limit, and finally managed to complete UTMF at age 55.
+He wants to share the performance of gear that can only be understood by making the most of his time

 End of mobile version